scigem/PynamiX/README.md

 make html
 ```
 Once these are built, you can commit and push the changes to github to have them refreshed on github pages.

+## Roadmap

+A sorted implementation list is as follows:
+    1. Size measurement using the FFT technique
+    2. Option to choose between FFT and wavelet transform for size measurement
+    3. Wrapper for James's PIV code
+    4. Wrapper for James's fake radiograph generator